nyankichi820/MYRoutes/README.md

 ## URL Routing

-It is possible to deal　the URL of the various types. like a web service routing.
+It is possible to dealthe URL of the various types. like a web service routing.
 ### open external app

     [routes openURLString:@"http://www.yahoo.co.jp"]